Dudeman85/CVid-LegacyPlayer/README.md

-# Console Video Player
+# CVid: Console Video Player

 This simple program can play videos on the Windows CMD or Powershell.
-In case VLC is too complex for some.
+In case VLC is just too complex.

 ## Compilation
 Everything is contained in ConsoleVideoPlayer.cpp.
 Simply compile with **MSVC**.